 Benchmark offers a generous free plan.
 It’s just missing a few features you may need, like automation and A/B testing.

-The paid plans come with all the features Benchmark has to offer.
-You just pay based on the number of contacts you need.
+The paid plans come with all the features Benchmark has to offer starting from per month.
+You also pay based on the number of contacts you need.
 The price is reasonable whether you have ten subscribers, or over a million.